Marumo Gallants F.C.

-Marumo Gallants is a South African football club based in Bloemfontein, Free State, where they relocated after purchasing the status from Moroka Swallows.
-They currently play in the 2024–25 Premiership.
+Marumo Gallants is a South African soccer club based in the North West.
+Previously they played in Bloemfontein, Free State, relocating after purchasing the status from Moroka Swallows.
+Prior to the start of the 2026–27 South African Premiership, the club relocated to the North West, playing in the Premiership.

 They played in the Premiership for two seasons after purchasing a Premiership license from Tshakuma Tsha Madzivhandila prior to the start of the 2021–22 season.

 2021-2022 season

 Marumo Gallants finished in 10th place in the Premiership in the 2021–22 season and reached the final of the Nedbank Cup, securing qualification for the 2022–23 CAF Confederation Cup.
 They took part in the 2021–22 CAF Confederation Cup.

 Premiership

 Marumo Gallants finished 10th in the Premiership, with 34 points from their 30 games.

 Gallants finished eight points clear of the relegation play-off place and 13 points below the 2022–23 CAF Confederation Cup qualification places, but qualified for the Confederation Cup after reaching the Nedbank Cup final.

 Gallants only managed three home wins all season, drawing 10 and losing two.
 Seven of their home games resulted in 0–0 draws.

 They won four of their 15 away games, drawing three and losing eight.
 Their away results included a 1–1 draw at 2021–22 South African Premiership champions Mamelodi Sundowns.

 Ndabayithethwa Ndlondlo was Gallants' top scorer in the Premiership with seven goals.